adrianyyl/LungCancer/README.md

 **4. Model Testing on New Dataset**

-In this step, we used the Elastic Net Logistic Regression model above to test it against the lung cancer survey_test.csv dataset, where the
+In this step, we used the Elastic Net Logistic Regression model above to test it against the lung cancer survey_test.csv dataset, where the F1-Score was 0.9256567915036332.

+## Visualisation and Insights

+Throughout each phase, we heavily utilise visualisation tools to illustrate our findings and support our decisions.
+These visual aids are crucial for understanding the complex relationships within the data and validating our approach to personalized recommendations.

+We hope you find our project insightful and useful.
+For any questions or contributions, please feel free to reach out to any of the contributors listed above.
+Thank you also to the DSA312 team for your guidance in this project.